 - When you're ready to decorate the tree, cut the trunk and place it in the stand.
 Fill the stand with water and try adding You'll need to add water every 1 to 2 days and a Christmas tree preservative might help keep the tree fresh longer.

 We ll assume our homes are safe until something happens.
 Here are tips to keep your home, your family and guests safe during the holidays.

 - Install several light timers to make your home appear occupied even when you're not home.

 - Remove anything that might cause a fall.
-Handrails need to be secure and pick up rock salt or similar de-icer if you frequently have ice on your walkways.
+Handrails need to be secure and pick up rock salt or a similar de-icer if you frequently have ice on your walkways.

 - Provide a place for family and guests to sit when removing or putting on boots.